domluna/JuliaFormatter.jl/README.md

 ```

 Modules are the only type of code block allowed to keep a single newline
-prior to the intial or after the final piece of code.
+prior to the initial or after the final piece of code.

 ### `import_to_using`